aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

      All nodes of type ``BandsData``, listed in the `grid` view.

 Here we can just select one of the available nodes and click on `details` on the right.
-This will take us to the `details` view of that particular node, which will have useful information on it.
+This will take us to the `details` view of that particular node:

    .. figure:: include/screenshots/explore_02.png
      :width: 100%